hollyjackson/casualty_mentions_nyt/README.md

 ## Results

 The New York Times has consistently mentioned Israeli deaths more often than Palestinian deaths.
+What’s more, their coverage of Israeli deaths is *increasing* as more Palestinians are dying.
+Israeli deaths have been mentioned the most on 10/12 and 10/13, even though Israeli deaths have plateaued since 10/12 and Palestinian deaths have skyrocketed.
 On average, about 4 Palestinians had to die to receive a mention of Palestinian deaths in _The New York Times_.
 On the other hand, Israeli deaths were matched almost exactly one-for-one by the _Times_.

 Please read the notes below on this data -- it’s crucial context.